 In the spirit of ensuring the highest possible standards of individual performance, as well as to provide the consistent mentoring and support to faculty members, review committees shall be established for each regular faculty member upon appointment.
-These committees will be appointed by the Dean of the College, in consultation with the Department Chair and Associate Dean, and will consist of all tenured department and program members (if applicable) and at least one tenured Occidental faculty members, additional Occidental tenured faculty from outside the department will be appointed for a minimum of four total members.
-None of the outside members of the Review Committee should be the current or a past Faculty Council appointed mentor.
+These committees will be appointed by the Dean of the College, in consultation with the Department Chair, and Associate Dean and the faculty member under review, and will consist of all tenured department and program members (if applicable) and at least one tenured Occidental faculty member from outside the department.
+In cases where the department has three or fewer eligible tenured members, additional Occidental tenured faculty from outside the department will be appointed for a minimum of four total members.
+None of the outside members of the Review Committee should be the current or a past Faculty Council appointed mentor (see V.C.1).
 By April 301 of the first year, the membership of the committee should be finalized.